AdobeDocs/experience-manager-65.en/help/assets/related-assets.md

 ---
 title: Related assets
-description: Learn how to relate assets that share certain common attributes.
-You can also use the feature to create source/derived relationships between assets.
+description: Learn how to relate digital assets that share some common attributes.
+Also create source-derived relationships between digital assets.
 contentOwner: AG
 ---

 # Related assets {#related-assets}

-Adobe Experience Manager (AEM) Assets lets you manually relate assets based on the needs of your organization using the related assets feature.
+[!DNL Adobe Experience Manager Assets] lets you manually relate assets based on the needs of your organization using the related assets feature.
 For example, you can relate a license file with an asset or an image/video on a similar topic.
 You can relate assets that share certain common attributes.
 You can also use the feature to create source/derived relationships between assets.
 For example, if you have a PDF file that is generated from an INDD file, you can relate the PDF file to its source INDD file.

 Using this feature, you have the flexibility to share a low resolution PDF file or JPG file with vendors or agencies and make the high resolution INDD file available only on request.